 Done!
 SPF is set up.

-To configure your DKIM: Sign into your Gmail Admin Panel (accessible to administrators and/or IT department in your organization).
+Sign into your Gmail Admin Panel (accessible to administrators and/or IT department in your organization).

 Click on the top left menu and head to Apps > G Suite > Settings for Gmail > Authenticate Email.